Learn a bit about the fascinating current exhibits in our main exposition hall!

 The Tree of Life

 The Gaïac, or Lignum Vitae, is an endangered Caribbean native.
 This tree was heavily harvested—it has the hardest wood in the world—and grows very slowly.
-This exhibit showcases one of the Caribbean's most beautiful native plants and Les Fruits de Mer's Club Gaïac project, studying, mapping and planting this amazing tree.
+This exhibit showcases one of the Caribbean's most beautiful native plants and Les Fruits de Mer's Club Gaïac project of studying, mapping and planting this amazing tree.

 The Shell Collector

-Learn about Dr. Hendrik van Rijgersma, St. Martin's 19th century naturalist.
+In 2016 and 2017, Amuseum Naturalis featured an exhibit on Dr. Hendrik van Rijgersma, St. Martin's 19th century naturalist.
 A doctor by trade and a passionate shell collector, he provided biological specimens to museums in the United States and Europe, greatly increasing our knowledge of the island's flora and fauna at a critical time.